luuducc/TMF629-OpenAPI-Backend/README.md

 - Java Development Kit (JDK) 17 or higher
 - MongoDB database
 ## Configurations
-Copy application.properties.sample as application.properties in the src folder and update it with your MongoDB configuration.
+Copy application.properties.sample as application.properties in the src folder and update it with your MongoDB configuration. <br>
 Then start the server.